pavanandhukuri/audit_tool/README.md

 # Security Audit Tool

-A simple rule evaluator tool that can be used to evaluate security settings.
-At the moment, the tool supports evaluating github repository configuraiton.
-But it can be extended to support more.
+A simple rule evaluator tool that can be used to audit the configuration of a GitHub organisation.
+The tool is designed to be extensible and can be easily extended to add more rules.

+## Configuration

+The tool is configured using two files:

+* `resources/schema_config.yml`: This file contains the schema definition for the data model to be created based by calling different endpoints of GitHub.
+The schema is defined in YAML format.
+* `resources/version_control_system_rules.yml`: This file contains the rules that need to be evaluated.
+The rule operations are inherited from https://github.com/go-playground/validator.
+Custom validators are defined in `adapters/ruleEvaluator/customValidators.go` and linked in `adapters/ruleEvaluator/validatorService.go`.

+New rules can be added by adding them to the `resources/version_control_system_rules.yml` file.
+If they require a modification to the schema, it needs to be first updated in the `resources/schema_config.yml` file.

 ## Usage

-Create a copy of `.env.example` and rename it to `.env`.
+**Step 1:** Create a copy of `.env.example` and rename it to `.env`.
 Fill in the required values.
 Alternatively, environment variables can be set.

 ```bash